A Cluster of Risk Factors Hiding in Plain Sight

 Weight Loss

 Losing just 5 to 10 percent of your body weight (10 to 20 pounds for a 200-pound person) can significantly improve all five components of metabolic syndrome.
-The weight loss does not need to be dramatic to be medically meaningful.
+The weight loss does not need to be dramatic to be medically meaningful, and gradual, sustainable loss is far easier to maintain than a crash diet.

 Regular Physical Activity

 Aim for at least 150 minutes per week of moderate-intensity aerobic exercise (brisk walking, swimming, cycling) combined with two sessions of resistance training.
-Exercise improves insulin sensitivity, lowers blood pressure, raises HDL cholesterol, and reduces triglycerides, even before significant weight loss occurs.
+Exercise improves insulin sensitivity, lowers blood pressure, raises HDL cholesterol, and reduces triglycerides — often before significant weight loss occurs.
+Even breaking up long stretches of sitting with short walks helps.

 Dietary Changes